eBay/Goblin/README.md

 cd server
 ./example/object-store-three-nodes/cluster1/addCluster.sh
 ```
 After steps above, the Goblin server should be set up.
-It can be accessed via the endpoints from the client:
+OM can be accessed via the endpoints from the client:
 ```
 1@0.0.0.0:50055,2@0.0.0.0:50056,3@0.0.0.0:50057
 ```